 - most older PDF documents aren’t fully accessible to screen reader software

 If you need information on this website in a different format:

 We’ll consider your request and get back to you as soon as possible.

 Reporting accessibility problems with this website

-We’re always looking to improve the accessibility of this website.
-If you find any problems that aren’t listed on this page, or think we’re not meeting accessibility requirements, contact the Web Management Team.
-Our email address is firstname.lastname@example.org.
+We are always looking to improve the accessibility of this website.
+If you find any problems, or think we are not meeting requirements, please contact the Web Management Team at firstname.lastname@example.org.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).